 Under what circumstances does TCHS euthanize animals?

-TCHS does not euthanize animals that are candidates for adoption.
+TCHS does not euthanize animals who are candidates for adoption.
 We are an open-admissions shelter that accepts every animal in need regardless of age or physical condition.
 TCHS euthanizes an animal if it’s suffering from an illness or injury and treatment isn’t feasible, or if an animal displays behavior that is so aggressive that it could be a threat to public safety.

 How long do you keep the animals?